algorandfoundation/liquid-auth/docs/src/content/docs/architecture.md

 ### Offer

-[Offers]() are created by a peer and sent through the signaling service.
+[Offers](https://datatracker.ietf.org/doc/html/rfc3264) are created by a peer and transmitted through the signaling service.
-A client with an offer will listen for an answer description.
+A client that has made an offer will listen for an answer description from the responding peer.
-Answers are only emitted in response to an offer.
+It's important to note that answers are only sent in response to a specific offer.
-Offer clients are responsible for creating the [Data Channel]().
+Clients that create offers are also responsible for creating the [Data Channel](https://developer.mozilla.org/en-US/docs/Web/API/RTCDataChannel) for data exchange.

 ```mermaid
 sequenceDiagram